APPLICATION

 Dosage

-The concentration and cost of the ferment requires an accurate dosage
+The concentration and cost of the ferment require an accurate dosage.

 Application

-It should prevent spoiling the environment and avoid hazard issues
+It should prevent spoiling the environment and avoid hazardous issues.

 Stability